Charles-Zhang-Project-Nine/ProjectNineWiki/_TODO.md

 *This TODO document is for internal use.*

+Looks like we are going all text-based, which is good; And external media will be hosted seperately on image and digital asset hosts (at the moment we use Uploadcare and Cloudinary) - with some other cloud based services, we can make the wiki experience richer.

+License:

 - [ ] Replace license to Project Nine specific license

 Basic Template (based on git-wiki):